-An underdeveloped country is a country characterized by chronic widespread poverty and less economic development than other nations.
-Emerging markets, developing countries, and newly industrialized countries are terms that are often used interchangeably for an underdeveloped country.
+An underdeveloped country is a country characterized by widespread chronic poverty and less economic development than other nations.
+Emerging markets, developing countries, and newly industrialized countries are often used interchangeably for an underdeveloped country.

-The United Nations (UN) holds a conference every ten years on the underdeveloped countries in the world.
-During the most recent conference, the UN set a goal to graduate 50% of the current underdeveloped countries to a higher economic status by 2022.
+The United Nations (UN) holds a conference every ten years on the world's underdeveloped countries.
+During the most recent meeting, the UN set a goal to graduate 50% of the current underdeveloped countries to a higher economic status by 2022.
 The World Trade Organization (WTO) has created an Integrated Framework of Action to integrate these countries into the global economy by assisting with trade and market access with the hopes of encouraging economic growth and development.